VANGuide

 photo credit: Mark Yuen

 People often think of Vancouver as a big city, but that’s just because it has a lot of green glass buildings crammed together and about as many restaurants per square foot as a food court.
-It’s really more of a small town with a lot of skyscrapers—one that’s surrounded by water and full of scenery straight out of The Sound of Music
+It’s really more of a small town with a lot of skyscrapers—one that’s surrounded by water and scenery straight out of The Sound of Music

 photo credit: Ian Lanterman